SimonGuillot/simonguillot.github.io/_pages/about.md

 About me
 ======
-I'm a research working on computational semantics and word representations interpretability issues.
+I'm a researcher working on computational semantics and word representations interpretability issues.

 I am currently finishing my PhD at [LIUM](https://lium.univ-lemans.fr/lium/lst/) in the Language and Speech Technologies team.
-I'm working there with Nicolas Dugué on an interpretable word embeddings named SINr to develop the usage of interpretable representations in humanities, and cognitively informed research.
+I'm working there with Nicolas Dugué to develop the usage of interpretable representations in humanities, and cognitively informed linguistics research.